containers/podman-desktop/website/docs/kubernetes/building-an-image-and-testing-it-in-kubernetes.md

    1. **<icon icon="fa-solid fa-cloud" size="lg" /> Search images**: enter your image name `my-custom-image` to find the image.
    2. Click **<icon icon="fa-solid fa-ellipsis-v" size="lg" /> > <icon icon="fa-solid fa-ellipsis-v" size="lg" /> Push image to Kind cluster**.

-1. Test your image in a container running in your container engine:
+1. Test your image by creating a container:

    1. Click **<icon icon="fa-solid fa-play" size="lg" />** to open the **Create a container from image** dialog.
    2. **Container name**: enter `my-custom-image-container`.
    3. Review the parameters that Podman Desktop has detected from your image definition.
    4. Click **<icon icon="fa-solid fa-play" size="lg" /> Start Container** to start the container in your container engine.

-1. Test your image and container in a pod running in Kubernetes:
+1. Test your image and container on Kubernetes:

    1. **<icon icon="fa-solid fa-cloud" size="lg" /> Search containers**: enter `my-custom-image-container` to find the running container.
    2. Click **<icon icon="fa-solid fa-ellipsis-v" size="lg" /> > <icon icon="fa-solid fa-rocket" size="lg" /> Deploy to Kubernetes** to open the **Deploy generated pod to Kubernetes** screen.